about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 In this article I am going to propose a project setup which puts an emphasis on building modular apps from *packages*.
 Since all those packages will be developed in a common source code repository the approach is sometimes referred to as a *monorepo* approach.

-We'll be copying parts from a [sample project](https://github.com/about-code/ng-mono-sample).
-I recommend to [download the ZIP](https://github.com/about-code/ng-mono-sample/archive/master.zip) or clone the project locally with `git clone https://github.com/about-code/ng-mono-sample.git`.
+Throughout this article we are going to copy parts of a [sample project](https://github.com/about-code/ng-mono-sample).
+Therefore I recommend to [download the ZIP](https://github.com/about-code/ng-mono-sample/archive/master.zip) or clone the project locally with `git clone https://github.com/about-code/ng-mono-sample.git`.
 After downloading rename the folder to something different, e.g. `ng-mono-sample-files`, because we'll be recreating the same folder in the course of this tutorial.

 **Table of Contents**<a name="toc"></a>